Mango colour: Why are mangoes yellow inside?

 - The flesh of the fruit turns from hard to soft.

-- The color or shade of the fruit changes.
+- The colour or shade of the fruit changes.

-- The fruit develops a distinct aroma and flavor.
+- The fruit develops a distinct aroma and flavour.

-Mangoes, too, go through the same process.
+- Mangoes, too, go through the same process.
 The outsides of mangoes soften.
-They turn yellow from the inside out and develop a unique flavor and aroma.
+They turn yellow from the inside out and develop a unique flavour and aroma.

-One of the reasons why ripe mangos are yellow is the loss of Chlorophyll.
-Chlorophyll is an agent in leaves and fruits that lends them their green color and aids the photosynthetic process.
+One reason ripe mangoes are yellow is the loss of Chlorophyll.
+Chlorophyll is an agent in leaves and fruits that lends them their green colour and aids the photosynthetic process.

-All of this explains the yellow exteriors of mangoes, but why are mangoes yellow on the insides?
-Mangoes contain beta carotene, which lends their interiors a beautiful yellow hue.
+This explains mangoes' yellow exteriors, but why are mangoes yellow on the insides?
+Mangoes contain beta-carotene, which lends their interiors a beautiful yellow hue.

 Beta carotene is a phytochemical.
 Mangoes are packed with carotenoids, which are produced using phytoene.
 The phytoene leads to an integration of orange-yellow carotenoids, thereby turning mangoes yellow.